lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/rotate.rst

 Fine Tuning The Rotation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:doc:`Precise control </3d_interaction/transform_control/precision>` can be had over rotation through the use of the :kbd:`shift` and :kbd:`ctrl` keys to limit rotation to discrete amounts.
+:doc:`Precise control </3d_interaction/transform_control/precision>` can be had over rotation through the use of the :kbd:`Shift` and :kbd:`Ctrl` keys to limit rotation to discrete amounts.
 You can also enter a :doc:`numerical value </3d_interaction/transform_control/numeric_input>` in degrees to specify the amount of rotation after after initiating a rotation transformation.

-- Hold :kbd:`ctrl` down while performing a rotation to rotate the selected element in 5 degree increments.
+- Hold :kbd:`Ctrl` down while performing a rotation to rotate the selected element in 5 degree increments.
-- Hold :kbd:`shift` down while performing a rotation to rotate the selected element in 0.01 degree increments.
+- Hold :kbd:`Shift` down while performing a rotation to rotate the selected element in 0.01 degree increments.
-- Hold :kbd:`shift-ctrl` down while performing a rotation to rotate the selected element in 1 degree increments.
+- Hold :kbd:`Shift-Ctrl` down while performing a rotation to rotate the selected element in 1 degree increments.
-- Press :kbd:`r`, type in a number and press :kbd:`enter` to confirm.
+- Press :kbd:`R`, type in a number and press :kbd:`Enter` to confirm.
-- Press :kbd:`r`,\ :kbd:`r` to enable Trackball rotation.
+- Press :kbd:`R`,\ :kbd:`R` to enable Trackball rotation.

 .. tip:: Orientation dependant rotations

    By default, all rotations happen around a Global Orientation.
 You can change the rotation orientation by pressing the axis key twice.
-For example, pressing :kbd:`r`, :kbd:`x`, :kbd:`x` will by default set rotation to occur around the local orientation.
+For example, pressing :kbd:`R`, :kbd:`X`, :kbd:`X` will by default set rotation to occur around the local orientation.

 :doc:`Read more about Precision Control » </3d_interaction/transform_control/precision>`